zankia/damas-core/1-Installation.md

     }
 }
 ```
-The configuration of the core server is located at JSON root, whereas the optional code is organized as extensions.
-Extensions are disabled by default or can be disabled using the `"enable": false` key switch.
+The configuration is divided into sections:
 * `https`: SSL certificate to use
 * `db`: which Database Management System to use.
 Available: `debug`, `mongodb`
 * `mongodb`: Mongo database options Keep the default values to use a mongodb located on the same machine